Overjet or Overbite? Find Out What’s Causing Your Discomfort and How to Fix It

 • Visible misalignment that affects your smile or makes it hard to close your lips fully.

-Infographic of symptoms of overbite and overjet
+infographic of symptoms of overbite and overjet

 If you’re experiencing any of these symptoms, reaching out to a dentist or orthodontist can help you address the issue early and prevent more severe complications.